 Advanced code examples

-Please refer to basic code examples document for naming conventions and logging strategies.
+Before diving in, please refer to the basic code examples for guidelines on naming conventions and logging strategies to ensure consistency and maintainability.

 Sharing parameters